jczestochowska/jczestochowska.github.io/index.md

 According to the safety scores we calculated, it seems that the safest places to eat are the the two Airports (O'Hare, Garfield Ridge, Clearing) and the City Center (Loop).
 That's right, you may need to pay extra, since those are central tourist points, but you can be quite sure that the restaurant you are eating is fulfilling the regulations.
 As you are going further from this places, the risk increases.
 If you end up in Far South Side, feel free to grab something at South Deering, but be careful not to get lost in the streets, you may end up in Riverdale which has the worst overall restaurant performance in inspections.

-<h2> Conclusion </h2>
+<h2>Are you ready for your trip?</h2>

 We have dived deep into Chicago's sanitary inspections!
 Having seen all these maps, you probably now know Windy City like the back of your hand.
 Generally, we have seen that Chicago restaurants mostly fullfil sanitary safety requirements, but there are still things you should watch out for.
 Firstly it would be good to think twice before grabbing lunch in South or Far South Chicago.
-Those areas seem to have largest amount of **food poisoning** cases.
+Those areas seem to have largest amount of food poisoning cases.

-Although South has also the greatest number of violations, it might still be worth a try.
-As we all know, everything that is risky definitely tastes better.
-We've seen that generally restaurants in Chicago pass the sanitary inspections, most of them also managed to fix commited violations and improve their standards.
+Although South has also the greatest number of violations, it might still be worth a try. **As we all know, everything that is risky definitely tastes better.** We've seen that generally restaurants in Chicago pass the sanitary inspections, most of them also managed to fix commited violations and improve their standards.
 This definitely gives us some hope for a high-end culinary experience in one of the most populous cities in the USA.
 If you are a fast-food fan and plan to enjoy a real american meal, we would suggest to keep away from KFC for some time in the next year, their violation trend is increasingly distressing...

-Finally if you have always dreamt of basing your own food business we definitely recommand to focus on keeping your floor clean and your refrigerator cold.
+Finally if you have always dreamt of basing your own food business we definitely recommend to focus on keeping your floor clean and your refrigerator cold.